Open 9am - 5pm EST1-844-WALABOT

 How to Find a Beam in the Ceiling with Walabot DIY

 To get started, you’ll need to set up your Walabot DIY.
-To do so, simply attach the device to the back of your compatible Android phone, and connect it via a micro USB cable.
-Next, open the accompanying app (you can go to Google Play and search “Walabot DIY” to download it for free).
+To do so, simply attach the device to the back of your compatible iOS or Android phone, and connect it via a micro USB cable.
+Next, open the accompanying app (you can go to the App Store or Google Play and search “Walabot DIY” to download it for free).
 Now scan the ceiling with your phone to find the beam you’re looking for.
 Once Walabot DIY shows you the location on the ceiling, you’ll need to mark it with a pencil, so you know where to return when you’re ready to cut or drill.
 That’s it!

 What Else Can Walabot DIY Do?

 While Walabot DIY is often used as a beam finder, it offers many other functions that make it a useful addition to any toolbox.
 It works with drywall and concrete, and its radio frequency waves can penetrate through up to four inches of insulation.
 It’s also useful to load bearing wall and where you can find the support beam and how to tell if a wall is load bearing If you have a house with an unfinished basement for example and you want to find the beams, You should know, that usually beams are made of metal or wood.
 It is important to find the beam location since it’s a great indication where the house weight is located.
 If you find a wall directly above beams, or any walls precisely above these walls, you can understand that you found a load-bearing wall.
 Using different viewing modes Walabot DIY helps you see what’s inside walls, at different levels of specificity.
 Here’s a quick overview.